 It’s worth taking a few minutes to research the best credit card option for you.

 Tip #11 – Find Alternative Accommodation

-Long gone are the days where you need to stay in a fancy hotel or BNB in order to go backpacking through Europe.
-Today, we have so many options that make traveling Europe on a budget a breeze.
+Long gone are the days when you need to stay in a fancy hotel or BNB in order to go backpacking through Europe.
+Today, we have so many options that make traveling to Europe on a budget a breeze.

 Here are some of the more popular alternative accommodation options: